Ideas for Finding Real Estate Investments for Your IRA

 Let me tell you how I have seen the best investors find real estate investments for your IRA.

 - Join a REIA Club (Real Estate Investment Association).
 There are national groups and local groups.
-Surround yourself with like-minded people looking for deals and to share the knowledge they have learned.
+Surround yourself with like-minded people looking for deals and are willing to share the knowledge they have learned.
 There are many types of Real Estate Groups, one place to look them up is meetup.com

 - Ask friends and acquaintances if they know of anyone interested in selling because you may be interested in buying.
 Without a real estate broker, you automatically save 5-6% of the purchase price.
 As mentioned before, the money is made on the purchase.

 - Scour Craigslist and look for the oldest listing on Zillow and Realtor.com.
 You are not looking for a beautiful house; you are looking for a property that will make you money.
 Also, follow up on a real estate deal that fell through.
-A contract may have fallen through because the roof was bad, but that may not scare you because your cousin in the roofing business.
+A contract may have fallen through because the roof was bad, but that may not scare you because your cousin is in the roofing business.

 - Have friends that are Realtors; they know of deals before they even hit the market.
 Realtors and a real estate office may have a pocket listing.
-A pocket listing is a property that the seller wants to get rid of but has not listed it on the local MLS.
+A pocket listing is a property that the seller wants to get rid of but has not listed on the local MLS.

 For more information on how to set up a real estate IRA, check out Midland Trust’s Real Estate page.
 Buying real estate is not hard, but it does take hard work to stay on top of your investment.
 I always like the Warren Buffet philosophy; while you may not make money on every investment, make sure you do not lose money.
 It can be hard to recover lost money.